Graded hypoellipticity of BGG sequences: Hypoelliptic sequences of differential operators

 where $[X]$ denotes the section of $\mathfrak t^{-k}M=T^{-k}M/T^{-k+1}M$ represented by $X$.
 This property, together with the multiplicativity in \eqref{E:sABAt} and the requirement $\sigma^0(A)=A$ for all $A\in\DO^0(E,F)=\Gamma^\infty(\hom(E,F))=\Gamma^\infty(\mathcal U_0(\mathfrak tM)\otimes\hom(E,F))$, characterizes the Heisenberg principal symbol uniquely.

-\begin{remark}[Formal adjoints] Suppose $A\in\DO^k(E,F)$ and let $A^*$ denote the formal adjoint with respect to $L^2$ inner products associated with a smooth volume density on $M$ and smooth fiber wise Hermitian inner products $h_E$ and $h_F$ on the vector bundles $E$ and $F$, respectively, see \eqref{E:llrr} and \eqref{E:A*}.
-Then $A^*\in\DO^k(F,E)$ and
+\begin{remark}[Formal adjoints] Suppose $A\in\DO^k(E,F)$ and let $A^*$ denote the formal adjoint with respect to $L^2$ inner products associated with a smooth volume density $dx$ on $M$ and smooth fiber-wise Hermitian inner products $h_E$ and $h_F$ on the vector bundles $E$ and $F$, respectively.
+Hence, $A^*$ is characterized by